dariusmehri/HUD-NSPIRE-and-NYCHA-Apartment-Inspections-in-Power-BI/README.md

 ### Results

-The below table shows a sample of the AMPs (Asset Management Projects) and their scores, and comparison to the previous inspection cycle.
+The table below presents a sample of Asset Management Projects (AMPs), their inspection scores, and a comparison with the previous inspection cycle.

 <img width="850" height="450" alt="image" src="https://github.com/user-attachments/assets/13ec452a-a389-47a1-bf94-7a3af8944155" />